-If we are unable to identify suitable compounds for preclinical and clinical development, we will not be able to obtain product revenue in future periods, which likely would result in significant harm to our financial position and adversely impact our stock price.
+If we are unable to identify suitable compounds for preclinical and clinical development, we will not be able to generate incremental product revenue in future periods, which likely would result in significant harm to our financial position and adversely impact our stock price.

-We depend heavily on the success of IDHIFA® and also on our other most advanced product candidates, which are still in clinical development.
+We depend heavily on the success of our clinical product candidates.
 Clinical trials of our product candidates may not be successful.
 If we or our collaborators are unable to commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed.